 If you are a student, you may see a counselor at the Longbrake Student Wellness Center by calling 330-263-2319 to schedule an appointment.
 Regular hours are 9:00 a.m. – 4:00 p.m.
 Monday – Friday.
 There is a counselor on-call 24 hours a day for emergencies.

 Let’s Talk 15-minute confidential consultations are opportunities for all students, staff, and faculty to connect with a counselor to get a different perspective, learn about resources, vent, discuss a specific problem, or get help for a friend.
-These consultations are conducted over Microsoft Teams (a HIPAA compliant platform) and are offered free of charge.
+These consultations are conducted in-person and are offered free of charge.

 - Need to know about and get linked with resources on campus and in the community